 Man found burned, dismembered in Fort Worth dumpster was scared of someone, report says

-A man found dismembered along with two other people in a burning dumpster fire in Fort Worth was scared and attempting to hide from someone, according to a local television news report.
+A man found dismembered with two other people in a burning dumpster fire in Fort Worth was scared and attempting to hide from someone, according to a television news report.

-David Lueras had returned to North Texas where he had lived off-and-on for 25 years to get away from someone, his cousin Aaron Torres told KDFW-TV.
+David Lueras had returned to North Texas where he had lived off and on for 25 years to get away from someone, his cousin Aaron Torres told KDFW Channel 4.

-“I know that he was scared and I know he knew somebody was after him to get him,” Torres told KDFW-TV.
+“I know that he was scared and I know he knew somebody was after him to get him,” Torres told KDFW.
 “He wouldn’t tell us their names.”

 As of Monday, authorities had not identified the bodies of the child or the young woman.